yannikmotzet/logboy/README.md

 # Logboy

-Logboy is a powerful tool designed to record ROS 2 `.mcap` files.
-It seamlessly integrates with the recording management system [Bagman](https://github.com/yannikmotzet/bagman/tree/main) to provide a comprehensive solution for managing your recordings.
+Logboy is a ROS 2 `.mcap` recording tool with both a CLI and a web-based GUI.
+It provides real-time topic monitoring, interactive topic selection, and integrates with [Bagman](https://github.com/yannikmotzet/bagman/tree/main) for recording management.

 > **Note:** This tool is in development.
-Some of the features are not implemented yet.
+Some features are not yet implemented.

 <p align="center">
     <img src="assets/logboy_logo.png" alt="Logboy Logo" width="100">